mxjp/rvx/docs/reference/lifecycle.md

 	}
 	```

-If the current lifecycle is disposed immediately, the hook is never called.
++ If the current lifecycle is disposed immediately, the hook is never called.
 This also includes cases where the lifecycle has been disposed due to an error.
++ The lifecycle within the created hook is treated as the current lifecycle.

 ## `capture`
 Capture teardown hooks during a function call: